 - UNC Policy 300.2.2-Conflicts of Interest and Commitment Affecting Faculty and Nonfaculty EHRA Employees

 - UNC Policy 300.2.2.1-Regulations on External Professional Activities for Pay by Faculty and NF EHRA Employees

 - UNC Policy 300.2.2.2-Regulations for Senior Academic and Administrative Officers on External Professional Activities for Pay and Honoraria (EHRA)

 This summary explains how UNC Asheville operates during adverse weather events.
 Guiding the process is the UNC System’s Adverse Weather and Emergency Events Policy, which applies to SHRA and EHRA employees (staff) at UNC Asheville.
 As a state agency and a UNC system campus, the University must administer and follow the rules, regulations and personnel policies set by state government and UNC General Administration in making decision.

 Unless the University announces a change in status, the campus operates on a regular schedule.
 The safety of our students and employees is our number one priority in making any weather-related decision about campus operations.

-Based on information from Public Safety and Transportation staffs, law enforcement agencies, Campus Operations staff, the National Weather Service, and other sources, the University may activate one of three Adverse Weather Conditions (Condition 1, Condition 2, and Condition 3) described below.
+Based on information from Public Safety and Transportation staffs, law enforcement agencies, Campus Operations staff, and other sources, the University may activate one of three Adverse Weather Conditions (Condition 1, Condition 2, or Condition 3) described below.
 The University is committed to announcing a change in class or work schedules as far in advance as possible.

 Late starts and class cancellations are announced via email to students, faculty and staff, and posted on the UNC Asheville website, Facebook page, and official Twitter account (@UncAvl).